immarisabel/5Letter-SpringBoot-App/README.md

 - [ ] add highscores to view (top 5)

 ## Things to fix:
-- [ ] (A) add "guess new word" message to view
 - [ ] (D) fix the service tests
 - [ ] (B) FIX how to get the error to display on Thymeleaf?
 Code seems right...
-- [ ] (C) find a way to make the lenght error only show when there is something typed.
+  - [ ]  find a way to make the length error only show when there is something typed.
 And empty only when empty.
 - [ ] (C) FIX why is it loading the guess x4 every time it loads index?
 Then error if null always shows.
     - Update 22/2/22 error is showing when @Valid is added to first method, and not loading NULL.
 This is desired, so now I need to figure out how to NOT load it.
 - [ ] (D) at the end: clean up all sessions requests into variables for readability
+- [ ] (D) move all text to a property file for easy update and implementation